flatbill/eleventy-netlify-boilerplate/pages/home.md

 > paragraph starts here.
-Look mom, i'm writing text as markdown in eleventy-netlify-boilerplate/pages/home.md
+Look mom, i'm writing text as markdown in eleventy-netlify-boilerplate/pages/home.md See the BLOG section for notes on markdown.

 >Why use this approach of Netlify + 11ty ?
 I don't know why.
 I suppose it's OK if you already love 11ty,